Skip to main content

 What You'll Need Before You Begin

-• A cloud server (VPS) running Ubuntu 22.04 or later — a Hetzner CPX21, DigitalOcean Droplet, or similar
+• A cloud server (VPS) running Ubuntu 22.04 or later — see our best VPS guide for provider recommendations

 • Root SSH access to that server